Things to do in Seattle

 What part of Seattle should I visit?

 Seattle has plenty of neighborhoods worth exploring, each with its own unique charm.
-Downtown is great for history and big-city vibes, while Uptown’s Seattle Center features a large concentration of attractions.
-Ballard is the place to go for dining and shopping, while up-and-coming SODO is a celebrated for its large concentration of wineries.
+Downtown is great for history and big-city vibes, while uptown features a large concentration of attractions.
+Ballard is the place to go for dining and shopping, while up-and-coming SODO is celebrated for its large concentration of wineries.

 ...More